 - Closing Costs

 Interest expense is the cost you pay to borrow money from a lender.
 If you’re looking to get an estimate of expected interest on your mortgage, take the amount owed and multiply it by the interest rate.
 Then divide that number by twelve to find how much of your current monthly payment is interest.
-For example, if you owe $250,000 and your interest rate is 4% here is how that would look:

 If a portion of your monthly payment is going toward paying down the debt (principal), this interest number will go down each month because your total amount owed will be less.
 An amortization schedule shows future principal and interest payments to give you an idea of how this will all shake out.
-You can see an example below showing the first year.

 You’re welcome to use our amortization spreadsheet for your calculations.
 You can find a link to it for free here.